 It’s probably said about a Polish plumber now – or maybe a Greek English teacher.
 All part of Britain’s great, changing tapestry.

 Or maybe I’m wrong?
-Maybe I’ll I find a diferent attitude, a stronger held idea, to what I, faintly, believe in so many things on this tour?
+Maybe I’ll I find a different attitude, a stronger held idea by my fellow countrymen, to what I, faintly, believe or thought to be true in many things on this tour?

 We are told that we are not even permitted to look into the Cathedral courtyard.

 “Can we just take a quick picture here?”
 I ask the guard.

 Unsmiling, heavy booted – as courteous as a Cossack – she stands over us, arms folded, preventing any sudden movements as we take a snap and leave.

 As she stood guard over us I watched behind as sneaky opportunists filed through her, now abandoned, post into the Cathedral for free.

 If she knew, it didn’t seem to trouble her unduly.
 But we were left with only a hurried view of Canterbury’s towering glory, so at least that part of the great British tapestry – the role of officious mean-spiritedness – was carried out to perfection.